Module eretry

 --warn-every, -w <value>

-Generate warning messages after failed attempts when it has been more than this long
+Generate warning messages after failed attempts when it has been more than this long since the last warning.

 --warn-message <value>